4Easysoft Screen Recorder

 ScreenFlow $199 one-time ✅ Built-in ✅ Multi-track editor ✅ Native Professional video production

-Camtasia $179/year ✅ Built-in ✅ Professional ✅ Native Course creators & training
+Camtasia from $179/year (renews at $39/year) ✅ Built-in ✅ Professional ✅ Native Course creators & training

 Loom Free (5min limit) ✅ Built-in ✅ Browser Async team communication